Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 5. Review your pipeline YAML

    a.
-Note that Python is installed to perform this step
+The first step is to install Python

    b.
 The main step in this pipeline is the code quality check.
 It is also possible to create a report of this step.
 However, this is left out of scope.